c477y/adulttime_dl/README.md

 #### --cookie-file=COOKIE_FILE

-> [!NOTE] Starting with v0.3.0-rc1, `julesjordan`, `manuelferrara`,
-> `rickysroom`, `s3xus`, `spizoo` and `ztod` do not need you to manually fetch the cookies
-> from the website.
-The tool will automatically spawn a headless browser session
-> that will ask your login credentials and store them in a file for reuse.

 If you want to download from a premium website (one that requires a membership), you would need to get your session cookie.
 If you use Mozilla Firefox, you can use the extension[